yussif758/SPROCKET-CENTRAL/README.md

 #### Cutomer Segmentation

-Customrs are now segmented based on their RFM score.
+Customrs are now grouped based on their RFM score.

   |RFM score|Customer Segmentation|
   |------|-----|